 Routing and Execution Disclosures Made Pursuant to Rules 605 and 606 of SEC Regulation NMS

 Rule 605 of SEC Regulation NMS requires "market centers" to publicly disclose, on a monthly basis, certain statistical information relating to the quality of executions provided to eligible client orders.
 The information generally depicts how orders of various sizes are executed relative to public quotes existing at the time of order receipt, and also attempts to measure speed of execution.
-The Rule 605 statistics for Merrill Lynch, Pierce, Fenner & Smith Incorporated are available for public review by clicking here.
+The Rule 605 statistics for Merrill Lynch, Pierce, Fenner & Smith Incorporated are available for public review.

 Rule 606 of SEC Regulation NMS requires broker-dealers receiving non-directed client orders to publicly disclose, on a quarterly basis, the top execution venues to which such orders are routed for execution.
 Broker-dealers also must disclose material aspects of the relationships they maintain with the identified execution venues.
 The Rule 606 statistics for Merrill Lynch, Pierce, Fenner & Smith Incorporated are available for public review by clicking here.